ieferreira/geological-menagerie/README.md

 - CordillerasDiagrams

 Data visualization of information provided by Villagomez et al, 2011 (Geochronology, geochemistry and tectonic evolution of the Western and Central cordilleras of Colombia) who uses a complex hypothesis of terrane accretion to explain the present geological status of western Colombia.

+- RegressionDeposit

+Trying to reproduce Chung, 1980 application of regression analysis to VMS deposits in Newfoundland